towerhouse/Healthmeasures/README.md

 ### Installation

-- Nothing fancy, just run your composer to include this package.
+- composer require towerhouse/healthmeasures
 - Include the autoloader.
-- If you want to run test-creation.php quickly put the whole project into your local server and run test/quick.php it will show you what you want to see.
-- Declare the storage you want to use on config/database.php
-- If you're using this package inside a laravel or lumen project you don´t need the .env but you do need the previous step.
+- A file on the test's folder test-creation.php will give you a quick review of what the library does.
+- Rename .env.example to .env

 ### Example of use

-Select your storage method on the database config file
+Select your storage method on the .env file

 Enter your measures one by one or using the bulk method